AllisonBolen/LinearAlgebra/Assessments/Assessment3/A3InClassQ1.md

 - When dual and simplex don't work you use the two phase algorithm to find the optimal.
 When origin is infeasible and there is no dual feasibility.
 When the RHS of the tableau has negative values and the objective row has negative values, you use the two phase algorithm.
 - The implementation of two phase is:
 1. Reach a feasible solution.
-  * Intorduce one artificail variable for every negative RHS, opposite, sign of the excess var.
+  * Introduce one artificial variable for every negative RHS, opposite, sign of the excess var.
 2. Continue with the ordinary simplex algorithm from the basic feasible solution you just obtained.
 Results of phase one:
 * If we finish phase one and get optimal but optimal is negative then the LP is infeasible.